 You may even want to use specific search engines for certain types of searches.
 If you’re searching for a job, there are several search engines you might want to use.
 For detailed medical information (for doctors and researchers), the Entrez search engine gives you access to specialized databases.
 And if you’re a lawyer, you probably already know about LexisNexis, which provides access to statutes, laws and case opinions from 1770 to the present.

 One note about DuckDuckGo.
-Unlike Google and other search engines, DuckDuckGo doesn't track you, and explicit content is blocked in search results by default.
-As we said in a recent story where we spoke with Gabriel Weinberg, "We want parents to know that DuckDuckGo is a search engine that may be safer for kids."
+Unlike Google and other search engines, DuckDuckGo doesn’t track you, and explicit content is blocked in search results by default.
+As we said in an article where we spoke with Gabriel Weinberg, “We want parents to know that DuckDuckGo is a search engine that may be safer for kids.”
 DuckDuckGo founder Gabriel Weinberg explained: